Loading...

 Trusted by frontline teams 15 years of frontline software AI customization in seconds

-Built for: Home Health Care · Assisted Living And Long Term Care · Rehabilitation Therapy · Hospital Discharge Planning
+Built for: Home Health · Assisted Living · Skilled Nursing · Rehabilitation

 Overview

 The ADL Self-Care Assessment template is an observed functional assessment for documenting how independently a person performs bathing, dressing, grooming, toileting, and feeding.
-It captures whether the task was initiated, completed, and performed safely, plus the assistance level needed and any barriers or non-conformance observed during the visit.
+It captures the assessment date, assessor, setting, and assessment type, then breaks each activity into independence level, observed performance, and assistance required so the record is specific enough to support care planning.

 Standards & compliance context

-• This template supports structured functional documentation commonly used in healthcare, rehabilitation, and long-term care workflows, but it is not itself a regulatory determination.
+• This template supports structured functional documentation commonly used in healthcare quality programs and long-term care records.

 General regulatory context for orientation only — verify current requirements with counsel or the relevant agency before relying on this template for compliance.